thunderbird/webext-docs/composeAction.rst

       :type: (string)
       :annotation: -- [Added in TB 84.0b3, backported to TB 78.6.1]

-      The label of the composeAction, defaults to its title.
+      The label of the composeAction button, defaults to its title.
 Can be set to an empty string to not display any label.
 If the containing toolbar is configured to display text only, the title will be used as fallback.

    .. api-member::
       :name: [``default_popup``]
       :type: (string)

-      The html document to be opened as a popup when the user clicks on the composeAction's icon.
+      The html document to be opened as a popup when the user clicks on the composeAction button.

    .. api-member::
       :name: [``default_title``]
       :type: (string)

-      The title of the composeAction.
+      The title of the composeAction button.
 This shows up in the tooltip and the label.
 Defaults to the add-on name.

    .. api-member::
       :name: [``theme_icons``]
       :type: (array of :ref:`composeAction.ThemeIcons`)

-      Specifies icons to use for dark and light themes
+      Specifies dark and light icons to be used with themes.
+The ``light`` icon is used on dark backgrounds and vice versa. **Note:** The default theme uses the ``default_icon`` for light backgrounds (if specified).

 .. rst-class:: api-permission-info